Fire Services Acts compliant online course 45 min - Instant certificate

 While our course provides comprehensive foundation training applicable across all industries, some sectors face unique Fire Warden challenges that deserve special consideration:

-Healthcare and fire safety practice in care settings
+Healthcare and fire safety in healthcare settings

 Healthcare workers face particular challenges when handling patients, who unlike inanimate objects may move unpredictably, experience pain, have dignity concerns, or be unable to assist with transfers.
-Our foundation training provides essential knowledge that healthcare workers can build upon with sector-specific fire safety practice in care settings guidance from their employers.
+Our foundation training provides essential knowledge that healthcare workers can build upon with sector-specific fire safety in healthcare settings guidance from their employers.

 Construction and Building Trades